blinklet/blog-posts/Kathara-new/kathara-container-based-network-emulation.md

 ## Conclusion

-In this post, I've walked you through using Kathara to recreate a real-world BGP route leak incident.
+In this post, I've walked you through using Kathará to recreate a real-world BGP route leak incident.
 By building a 4-AS topology and deliberately introducing a misconfiguration, you've seen firsthand how route leaks occur and propagate—and more importantly, how to detect and fix them.

 Here's what we covered:

-- **Kathara fundamentals**: How to structure labs with *lab.conf*, device directories, and startup files; essential commands like `kathara lstart`, `lclean`, and `connect`
+- **Kathará fundamentals**: How to structure labs with *lab.conf*, device directories, and startup files; essential commands like `kathara lstart`, `lclean`, and `connect`
 - **BGP security concepts**: The differences between origin hijacks, more-specific prefix hijacks, and route leaks; the valley-free routing principle
 - **Hands-on lab work**: Building a complete 4-AS topology with FRRouting, configuring proper BGP policies, and then breaking them to observe the effects
 - **Mitigation techniques**: Prefix filtering, BGP communities, and RPKI/ROV as layers of defense

 The beauty of network emulation is that you can experiment freely without risking production infrastructure.
 I encourage you to extend this lab—try adding more ASes, experiment with different route-map configurations, or simulate other types of BGP incidents like origin hijacks with more-specific prefixes.

-### Next Steps with Kathara
+### Next Steps with Kathará

-If you want to continue exploring BGP scenarios with Kathara, the project maintains an excellent collection of ready-to-use labs:
+If you want to continue exploring BGP scenarios with Kathará, the project maintains an excellent collection of ready-to-use labs:

-- **[Kathara Labs Repository](https://github.com/KatharaFramework/Kathara-Labs)**: The official collection of example labs covering various networking topics
+- **[Kathará Labs Repository](https://github.com/KatharaFramework/Kathara-Labs)**: The official collection of example labs covering various networking topics
 - **[Interdomain Routing Labs with FRR](https://github.com/KatharaFramework/Kathara-Labs/tree/main/main-labs/interdomain-routing/frr)**: Specifically focused on BGP scenarios using FRRouting, including eBGP/iBGP configurations, route reflection, and more complex multi-AS topologies
-- **[Kathara Wiki](https://github.com/KatharaFramework/Kathara/wiki)**: Comprehensive documentation covering advanced features like bridged networking, custom Docker images, and integration with other tools
+- **[Kathará Wiki](https://github.com/KatharaFramework/Kathara/wiki)**: Comprehensive documentation covering advanced features like bridged networking, custom Docker images, and integration with other tools

 ### Final Thoughts

 BGP route leaks remain one of the Internet's persistent vulnerabilities.
 While the Venezuela incident we recreated had limited impact thanks to AS-path prepending, other leaks have caused significant outages affecting millions of users.
 As network engineers, understanding these vulnerabilities—not just theoretically, but through hands-on practice—is essential for building more resilient infrastructure.

 The good news is that the tools for preventing and detecting route leaks are improving.
 RPKI adoption continues to grow, major providers are implementing stricter filtering, and initiatives like MANRS are raising awareness of routing security best practices.
-By practicing with tools like Kathara, you're building the skills needed to contribute to a more secure Internet.
+By practicing with tools like Kathará, you're building the skills needed to contribute to a more secure Internet.

 Happy labbing!

+[^1] https://github.com/KatharaFramework/Kathara/wiki/Linux as viewed on January 25, 2026